wherobots/GeoTorchAI/README.md

 ## Example
 End-to-end coding examples for various applications including model training and data preprocessing are available in our [binders](https://github.com/DataSystemsLab/GeoTorch/tree/main/binders) and [examples](https://github.com/DataSystemsLab/GeoTorch/tree/main/examples) sections.

 We show a very short example of satellite imagery classification using GeoTorch in a step-by-step manner below.
-Training a satellite imagery classification models consists of three steps: loading dataset, initializing model and parameters, and model training.
+Training a satellite imagery classification model consists of three steps: loading the dataset, initializing the model and parameters, and train the model.
 We pick the [DeepSatV2](https://arxiv.org/abs/1911.07747) model to classify [EuroSAT](https://github.com/phelber/EuroSAT) satellite images.
 #### EuroSAT Image Classes
 * Annual Crop
 * Forest